wanwannj/wanwanj.github.io/_pages/about.md

 Throughout my practice experiences, I was fortunate to join Nanjing TV Station, Jiangsu Broadcasting Corporation and Beijing MeWei Media Corporation as a TV program director and producer.

-Since 2018, I have been a lecture in the **Communication University of China, Nanjing**.
+Since 2018, I have been a lecturer in the **Communication University of China, Nanjing**.
 I taught the core courses in Media and Communication, Film and Television Production.
 During my working period, I published 4 articles and my works won several prizes in national competitions.